Audiobooks enter their streaming era, but will it pay off?

 However, if book readers continue to buy hardcover and paperback while non-book readers start streaming audiobooks, then there is a lot of upside for both authors and publishers.
 Rather than audiobook streaming cannibalising book sales, there is a good chance that streaming supplements or even helps sales instead.
 If, in fact, there is very little overlap between audiobook listeners and book readers, authors would have the opportunity to reach an entirely new, monetised audience while still retaining their “physical” audience.
 That would help set the publishing industry on a trajectory it has not seen since books were Amazon’s only vertical.

-Books can succeed where music was let down
+Books can succeed where music struggled with streaming

 The discussion around this post has not yet got started, be the first to add an opinion.